 I call cubes "hyperdimensional" since they are modeled dimensionally, yet stored with every possible combination of fact-dimension values precalculated such that random access anywhere within the cube is fast.

 Consider cubes when access requirements are known to be of a single fact table and its dimensions.
 But don't abuse cubes, building them over 40 GB and with so many dimensions that the rebuild, which is necessary to run often, can take too long.
-It's easy to get carried away
+It's easy to get carried away adding dimensions to cubes, but remember the consequences of adding dimensions -- more space requirements and more time for the rebuilds.

 For more information, check out searchCRM's Best Web Links on Data Warehousing.